Tommaso Milanese: Club career

 After moving his first footsteps as part of Fabrizio Miccoli's youth academy, Milanese was scouted and signed by Roma in 2016.

 He signed his first professional contract in November 2018, before renewing it the following summer.

 Tommaso Milanese made his professional debut for Roma on 5 November 2020 in the UEFA Europa League, coming on as a substitute against CFR Cluj.
 He provided an assist for Roma's fifth goal of the game.
 On 10 December, Milanese scored his first goal for Roma in a 1–3 away loss against CSKA Sofia in the Europa League.

-On 25 August 2021, Milanese joined newly-promoted Serie B side Alessandria on a season-long loan deal.
+On 25 August 2021, Milanese joined newly promoted Serie B side Alessandria on a season-long loan deal.

 On 2 July 2022, Milanese moved to Cremonese.
 On 31 January 2023, he was loaned by Venezia.
+On 1 September 2023, he moved on a new loan to Ascoli.
+On 3 February 2025, Milanese was loaned by Carrarese.
+On 7 August 2025, Milanese returned on loan to Ascoli (now in Serie C, making it Milanese's first career third-tier club), with a conditional obligation to buy.